Walks and Tours

 Free guided walks in Kings Park and Botanic Garden are led by the Kings Park Volunteer Guides.
 They depart daily from Fraser Avenue, outside Aspects of Kings Park.

-City Sightseeing / Perth Explorer operates a hop on/hop off bus in Kings Park that features Fraser Avenue, Roe Gardens and Synergy Parklands.
+The Perth Explorer (previously City Sightseeing) operates a hop on/hop off bus in Kings Park that features Fraser Avenue, Roe Gardens and Synergy Parklands.
 The Kings Park Tour can be purchased individually or as part of a larger tour that covers the sights of Perth.